Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 ### Accessing the Deployed Site

-The deployed Free Gym Locator website can be accessed using the following URL: [Free Gym Locator](https://github.com/davidb3rgqvist/project1)
+The deployed Free Gym Locator website can be accessed using the following URL: [https://github.com/davidb3rgqvist/project1](https://github.com/davidb3rgqvist/project1)

 The GitHub Pages deployment offers a convenient way to share the Free Gym Locator website with users globally.